 The most recent major change for Detachment 340 occurred in the spring of 1990.
 It was then that Detachment 340 transferred from Holy Cross over to Worcester Polytechnic Institute.

 Today, AFROTC is under the supervision of the Air Education and Training Command, and holds a mission to develop quality leaders for the Air Force.
 The senior program is conducted at 144 institutions throughout the continental US, Hawaii, and Puerto Rico.
 Also, students from colleges located near these host AFROTC institutions can attend AFROTC classes through approximately 1000 cross-town enrollment programs or consortium agreements.
 Additionally, Air Force Junior ROTC (AFJROTC) programs provide citizenship training and an aerospace education program at 869 secondary high schools throughout the nation and at selective US dependent schools in Europe and Guam.

 The senior program provides professional training for university students who desire to be Air Force officers.
 In a partnership arrangement, the university educates the students and grants them a degree; the AFROTC detachment ensures students have the knowledge and the capability to apply their degree within the Air Force.

 Since Detachment 340 began, there have been more than 600 Air Force officers trained and commissioned.
-The current enrollment this year is 32 cadets from schools throughout the Worcester Consortium.
+This academic year, there are over 50 cadets currently enrolled from schools throughout the Worcester Consortium.